Automated Thread Gauge

 AGU HMI Home Screen - Thread Inspection Results

-Through the use of an automated tool changer, the AGU supports pipe diameters from 2-3/8″ up to 13-3/8″.
-Changeover time between measurement heads is less than 45 seconds and can be fully automated via a tool rack positioned in the AGU cell.
+Through the use of an automated tool changer, the AGU supports pipe diameters from 2-3/8″ up to 16″.
+Changeover time between measurement heads is less than a minute.

 Cost